We are striving to extend survival in some of the most aggressive forms of cancer.

 He set up a laboratory in his basement to explore the potential of electric fields as a treatment for solid tumors.

-Professor Palti founded Novocure to provide patients with a new cancer treatment based on his hypothesis, since proven, that alternating electric fields, when applied at specific frequencies, can disrupt cancer cell division and cause cancer cell death.
+Professor Palti founded Novocure to provide patients with a new cancer treatment based on his hypothesis, since proven, that alternating electric fields, when applied at specific frequencies, can disrupt cancer cell division.
 This innovative treatment, Tumor Treating Fields, is a completely different approach to cancer therapy.

 “Nobody understood what I was doing,” Professor Palti said of his early development of Tumor Treating Fields.

-Palti’s initial research from his basement laboratory has evolved to become an international oncology company with nearly 800 employees and operations in the U.S., Europe and Asia.
+Palti’s initial research from his basement laboratory evolved to become Novocure – an international oncology company with more than 1,000 employees and operations in the U.S., Europe and Asia.

 Our company began with a patient-forward approach that continues to drive our mission today.
-With more than 20 years of research and many significant milestones, we have established ourselves as an innovator in oncology dedicated to improving the lives of cancer patients.
+With more than 20 years of research and many significant milestones, we believe we are only beginning.

 Our campaign “Only the Beginning” celebrates the 20th anniversary of Novocure, telling the stories of 20 significant milestones throughout the last two decades.